anubias/rbt/README.md

 }
 ```

-Alternatively, players may implement their own custom pathfinding algorithms.
+This trait provides player-driven map reading capabilities, which are needed by the pathfinding algorithm.
+The reason why the players must implement that trait, is that the input data for the pathfinding algorithm is the player-driven view of the world.
+Each player has a different view of the reality, and need to provide their own world-view to the algorithm.

 ### World map

 As mentioned, the game world is a bi-dimensional map.
 The world map is represented by an array with the dimensions specified by the `MAX_WORLD_SIZE` constant.
-In practice, the actual map is smaller than the maximum world size, and the actual size is provided in the `context` parameter of the `act()` function.
+In practice, the actual map is smaller than the maximum world size, and the actual size is provided in the `context` parameter of the `act()` method.

 The constant `MAX_WORLD_SIZE` is useful if players chose to cache their own world-view in arrays.
 The alternative is to represent the map (or portions of the map) using dynamic data structures such as Vectors.